MISP/MISP/.github/ISSUE_TEMPLATE.md

-*This template aims to ease the triage of the issues you encour when using MISP*
+*This template aims to ease the triage of the issues you encounter when using MISP*

 ### Work environment